dij0s/PETAL/thesis/bachelor_thesis.typ

 - The *Critic Answer* evaluates the proposed energy planning strategy and possibly restarts the whole process.
 #highlight("TODO: plus en détails ?")

+The various prompts are included in the appendix.

 With the overall solution defined, the following sections dig in the details of each agent and their implementation.

 #highlight("TODO: parler tech stack et choix ollama?")